Delaware Water Gap: Flora and fauna

 In 1739, America's first botanist, John Bartram of Philadelphia, followed the course of the Delaware River in his search for American trees, evergreens and shrubs to supply new species that were formerly unknown to British naturalists.
-These gardeners waited months for shipments of saplings, seeds, and pinecones to be sent by sea that were then introduced into English gardens.
+These gardeners waited months for shipments of saplings, seeds, and pinecones to be sent by sea, which were then introduced into English gardens.
 Using Native American trails, Bartram rode on horseback through the Water Gap, which allowed entry to the lands beyond.

 A northern deciduous forest cloaks the slopes of the Delaware Water Gap.
-Hardwood species comprising the forest include various oaks, hickories, maples, ash, elm, cherry, walnut, birch, sycamore, and beech.
+Hardwood species composing the forest include various oaks, hickories, maples, ash, elm, cherry, walnut, birch, sycamore, and beech.
 Coniferous species include Eastern White Pine, Pitch Pine, Eastern Red Cedar, and Eastern Hemlock.